dhutapratama/docs/valet.md

 Valet will automatically start its required services each time your machine boots.

 <a name="php-versions"></a>
-#### PHP Versions
+#### GO Versions

-Valet allows you to switch PHP versions using the `valet use php@version` command.
-Valet will install the specified PHP version via Homebrew if it is not already installed:
+Valet allows you to switch GO versions using the `valet use php@version` command.
+Valet will install the specified GO version via Homebrew if it is not already installed:

 ```shell
 valet use php@7.2